seunghk1206/seunghk1206/README.md

 the computer itself how to play flappy bird.
 ```

-### AllInOne
+### AllInOne_API
 ```
-AllInOne is a respoitory I personally use when I want to use my own APIs for some projects I want to.
+AllInOne_API is a respoitory I personally use when I want to use my own APIs for some projects I want to.
 It provides all the APIs I have created, and convenient for use.
 The packageInit files has all the functions which other files contain, and they exist